anitalindmark/Interventions_SES_PROMs/README.md

 # Interventions_SES_PROMs
 Code to perform the analyses in Lindmark, A. & Darehed, D. (2024).
-"Investigating multiple mediators to identify interventional targets to mitigate SES differences in PROMs: A nationwide register-based study"
+"Investigating multiple mediators as intervention targets to mitigate socioeconomic differences in PROMs after stroke".

 Contains the following code files:
 - "estimation_func.R" with the code for the function to estimate the interventional direct and indirect effects as described in Section 1.2 in the Supplementary Materials.